steventango/cmput-412-website/exercise-3.md

 URDF.
 ● What should the translation and rotation be from the odometry child to robot parent frame?
 In what situation would you have to use something different?

+Zero translation, zero rotation.
+When the parent frame and odometry frame are not identical we would have to use a more complicated transformaton.

 ● After creating this link generate a new transform tree graph.
 What is the new root/parent frame for your environment?
 ● Can a frame have two parents?
 What is your reasoning for this?